 In this way, we can look at our past religious experiences of both bliss and disillusion with some compassion and understanding.
 Someone in the past, perhaps moved by our ancestors’ vulnerabilities, decided to tell these fables and build these Phantom Cities for suffering beings as provisionary stations on the way to true happiness, because people were not ready to happily awaken to reality.

-Epicurus does seem to indicate that we are religious by nature, and our Reasonings on Philodemus’ Scroll On Piety seem to indicate that religious upayas are acceptable within naturalist philosophy.
+Lucretius seems to partially apply the logic of upayas in De Rerum Natura when he compared the use of poetry to teach dry subjects like science, anthropology, and philosophy, to the use of honey to make medicine more palatable.
+But he had a much more hostile attitude towards religion than Epicurus did.
+On the other hand, Epicurus said that we are religious by nature, and our Reasonings on Philodemus’ Scroll On Piety indicate that religious upayas are acceptable within naturalist philosophy.
 Here are the seven conclusions of the reasonings:

 - God(s) can be understood from realist or idealist interpretations.